 This video discusses what type of security measures should be taken in schools to prevent future tragedies.

 Research conducted by the University of Virginia shows that, despite the perception that schools are unsafe, the number of school shootings and other violent in-school acts has decreased since the 1990s.
 In 1993, students committed 45 violent crimes per 1,000 students.
 By 2010, that number was six per 1,000 students.
 Especially for school-aged children in poverty-stricken and urban environments, school is the most secure place they can be.

-Yet, zero-tolerance policies routinely remove kids from the safety of school and throw them to the wolves, where, left to their own devices while on suspension or expulsion, they can easily become involved in dangerous behaviors or become a victim of violence themselves.
+Yet, zero-tolerance policies routinely remove kids from the safety of the school and throw them to the wolves.
+If left to their own devices while on suspension or expulsion, they can easily become involved in dangerous behaviors or become a victim of violence themselves.
 At the very least, children that are suspended or expelled immediately become less likely to graduate from high school, thus diminishing their ability to obtain adequate employment and move up the socioeconomic ladder.
 Ironically, minorities, poor children, and those with disabilities – the groups that most desperately need to be in a safe, stimulating learning environment – are the ones most often removed from school as a result of zero-tolerance policies.

 It has been six decades since the Supreme Court ruled in Brown v.
 Board that segregation in public schools was unconstitutional.
 But modern policies intended to protect children at school have instead served to perpetuate segregation on a massive scale.
-It is too early to determine the efficacy of federal, state and local efforts to shut down the school-to-prison pipeline and address issues that feed into it.
-But for the sake of millions of disabled students and students of color, let’s hope the news in coming years is good.
+It is too early to determine the efficacy of federal, state, and local efforts to shut down the school-to-prison pipeline and address issues that feed into it.
+But for the sake of millions of disabled students and students of color, let’s hope the news in the coming years is good.